PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/Readme.md

 Based on Molecular Weight Calculator, v6.20 code (VB6), written by Matthew Monroe 1995-2002 \
 VB6 ActiveX Dll version written by Matthew Monroe in 2002 \
 Ported to VB.NET by Nikša Blonder and Matthew Monroe in 2005 \
+Ported to C# by Bryson Gibbons in 2021 \

 E-mail: matthew.monroe@pnnl.gov or proteomics@pnnl.gov \
 Website: https://omics.pnl.gov/ or https://panomics.pnnl.gov/ \